Skip to Main Content

 When should you get a 1-year CD?

-You should get a one-year CD if you have money that you’re not going to spend in a year.
-A one-year CD is also a great place for funds that need to be kept safe – provided it’s an FDIC-insured CD and has a fixed, guaranteed APY.
+You should get a one-year CD if you have money that you’re not going to spend in the next 12 months.
+A one-year CD is also a great place for funds that need to be kept safe — provided it’s a federally insured CD and has a fixed APY.

-Money that you can risk losing, might be better off in another type of investment.
-You might be able to earn a higher return in an investment.
-But you could also lose all of your money.
+Money that you can risk losing might be better off in another type of investment.
+You might be able to earn a higher return in an investment, although you could also lose all of your money.

 Pros and cons of 1-year CDs